nauaneed/CompleteAttDetSim/README.md

 # OrbitPropagator
-Simple J2 propagator modeled in Simulink
+A Simple J2 propagator (with a VRML visualisation option) modeled in Simulink